arcus/education_modules/intro_to_r_rstudio/intro_to_r_rstudio.md

 You don't have to have R and RStudio installed on your local computer to learn how to use them.
 We've provided a simple environment you can use.
 It will probably take a few minutes to load up, especially if it's "cold" (hasn't been used by anyone lately).

 This is not because R or RStudio is slow, but because we're using a free system that allows us to create new computing environments when needed.
-This generous offering comes at no cost, and in order to save money, systems are built only when requested.
+This generous offering comes at no cost thanks to government funding and industry sponsorship, and in order to save money, systems are built only when requested.
 R and RStudio on your own computer will open much faster!

 If you already clicked on the "launch binder" button as the first activity, you can simply open that tab on your browser.